 This is something you could easily do with virtual reality (VR).
 In fact there are already some examples out there such as this one

 Virtual Reality For Aviation, Medicine, And The Military

-For the majority of us, Virtual Reality is a catch-all term for a new tech trend we will hear much more about in the next few years.
+For the majority of us, VR is a catch-all term for a new tech trend we will hear much more about in the next few years.
 The term encompasses many different types of VR headsets, VR apps, and VR content—from 360° videos on Facebook to fully immersive environments such as the Oculus Rift.

 Truly immersive experiences have only been possible with Oculus Rift’s Crescent Bay headset, which is the best example of what the consumer version of a virtual reality headset will be like.
-The technology is still very young and it may be a couple more years until we see true consumer grade VR headsets from Oculus and other companies.
+The technology is still very young and it may be a couple more years until we see true consumer-grade VR headsets from Oculus and other companies.